AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 GROUP BY Product_Category
 ORDER BY Avg_Order_Value DESC;

--- 7. Which products contribute to 80% of total sales (Pareto analysis)?
+-- 6. Which products contribute to 80% of total sales (Pareto analysis)?
 -- Focuses efforts on the most impactful products to optimize sales and efficiency.
--- 80% of the store's revenue is driven by just 26 products, accounting for 52% of the total product lineup (50 products), with 6 standout performers (Move Plus, Bring Pro, Her Lite, Thank Lite, Voice Pro, and Compare Plus) each generating over $1 million.

 WITH Product_Sales AS (
     SELECT